oracle-devrel/devo.tutorials/oke-nodejs-webapp-sso-ex.md

     home: https://javiermugueta.blog/author/javiermugueta/
 ---

-In this post we are deploying a custom Node.js web application in Oracle Kubernetes Engine (OKE).
+In this post we are deploying a custom Node.js web application in the Oracle Kubernetes Engine (OKE).

 We want to show how to configure the custom web application so we have a unique Single Sign On user experience.

 ## First part

-Follow this tutorial [here ](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_nodejs_sdk_obe/idcs-nodejs-sdk.html)explaining how to enable SSO to the web app running locally
+Follow this tutorial [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_nodejs_sdk_obe/idcs-nodejs-sdk.html) explaining how to enable SSO in the web app running locally.

 ## Second part

-Now we are making small changes to deploy on kubernetes
+Next we make some small changes to deploy on Kubernetes.

 Create a Dockerfile in the nodejs folder of the cloned project with the following: